A framework of partial error correction for intermediate-scale quantum computers: Non-Pauli noise model

-where the clean registers are encoded with physical registers $0,1,\dots,6$ and $7,8,\dots,13$, and the QEC round is applied to both of them.
+where for convenience we assume that the clean registers are encoded with physical registers $0,1,\dots,6$ and $7,8,\dots,13$ (as shown in Fig.~\ref{fig:circ_CNOTcc}), and the QEC round is applied to both of them.
 Compiling ${\rm \widetilde{CNOT}}$ and ${\rm \overline{CNOT}}$, we take into account the idling noise by inserting gates at each idling physical register $I$ accordingly~\cite{cincio2020machine}.
 We supplement this set of gates with a logical identity gate corresponding to an idling clean qubit